Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 | **High current outputs** | 3 x High current outputs (up to 6A each) |
 | **Medium current outputs** | 6 x medium current outputs for PWM fans and similar devices, of which 3 support 4-wire fans with PWM and tacho wires.
 Arranged in two banks, each bank is individually fused with voltage selectable between VIN / 12V.|
 | **Thermistor/PT1000 inputs** | 4, optimised for 100K thermistors and PT1000 sensors |
 | **Inputs/Outputs** | 9 on-board I/O connectors for endstop, filament monitor, Z probe, hobby servo, or PanelDue connection.
 Inputs are 30V-tolerant.
-4 of the 9 pairs of IO also have alternative Opto Isolated connectors.
+4 of the 9 pairs of IO also have alternative opto-isolated connectors.
 | **Power monitoring** | VIN voltage monitoring allows for state save on power failure.12V regulator output voltage also monitored |
 | **SD card interface** | On-board high speed (25Mbytes/sec) SD card socket.
 External SD card socket (e.g. on attached PanelDue) also supported.|